djohnsonkc/angular-spa-starter/README.md

 Local Environment Setup
 ------------------
 Use "npm install" to read the package.json file and install all of dev dependencies

+$ npm install

 Grunt
 -------------------
-Using Grunt to concat and minify scripts
+Using Grunt to concat and minify css and scripts

-e.g. from the command line - this will run the Gruntfile.js and pickup any changes
+Use the "grunt" command to create concatenated, minified and uglified versions of the assets

 $ grunt

+See the Gruntfile.js file for more info

 After running grunt, start the app

 $ node app